• COLGA MLP Home Page

 The success of COLGAMLP is defined by more than just winning; it’s about building the Columbus and Phenix City pickleball community.
 Get ready to meet and play against new faces at different venues, elevate your skill, and forge lasting friendships.
 Every season is an opportunity to improve and enjoy the great sport of pickleball.

-Forming a League Committee To Enhance Player Experience
+League Committee To Enhance Player Experience

 The Draft process: how will teams be selected?